Doguhannilt/GloriousFood/README.md

 - **Search Bar Development**
   - Creating a dynamic search bar
 ---

-## Future Enhancements
+## IN PROCESS

 - Implement a login system to allow users to manage their accounts securely.
 - When you can log in to the app, you can order; otherwise, it will be impossible. (*)

+---

+## Future Enhancements

 - Add functionality to enable users to mark items as favorites for easy access.
 - Refine UI/UX based on user feedback.